|

 try to resist the stretch.
 Yet gravity will win out causing the heel pain

 trauma, that can't be undone quickly.
-The following

 exercises done several times weekly, will help minimize overuse injuries